bijanvakili/tax-itemizer/README.md

 Python code used to itemize transaction records into tax categories.

-Includes a small script to scrape FX rates.
+Includes a command to scrape FX rates.

 ### Requirements

-* python 3.x
+* python 3.6.x
 * Packages in `requirements.txt`

 ### Setup